suslabs/nodejs-express-template/README.md

 - Modify the code according to your requirements.
 - Run index.js located in the main directory (node index.js).

-# WARNING!
-The file name represents the actual path.

-Example:
-- filename.js

-You can access it using the following address:
-- IP:PORT/api/filename (IP and PORT are variables set in index.js)

 # File Example (location.js):
 ```
 const express = require('express');